-A New Treatment Promises Relief For Food Allergies But Few Doctors Offer It
+A New Treatment Can Relieve Food Allergies, But Few Doctors Offer It

 Scouring ingredient lists.
 Carrying an EpiPen.
 Sitting at the special lunch table at school.
 These anxiety-ridden measures have become routine for families with severe food allergies, who know it only takes one wrong bite to end up in the emergency room.